edespino/cloudberry-site/docs/sys-utilities/gpstate.md

 **`-x (expand)`**

 Optional.
-Displays detailed information about the progress and state of a Cloudberry Database system expansion.
+Displays detailed information about the progress and state of a Apache Cloudberry system expansion.

 **`-? | -h | --help (help)`**